+- Piano

+- Guitar

+- Wind instrument

+- Other

-- If picked then have an open ender pop up that says "If other please specify" (requires routing logic in REDCap). - Such open enders can be a great source of new and surprising info. - Data Entry and Analysis. - They can all be reported as an 'other' category, or if some new ones occur often enough can be back coded and treated the same as the apriori categories. - Worth reviewing when in field to see if any are occurring enough to be added as new categories.
+- If picked then have an open ender pop up that says "If other please specify" (requires routing logic in REDCap).

+- Such open enders can be a great source of new and surprising info.

+- Data Entry and Analysis.

+- They can all be reported as an 'other' category, or if some new ones occur

+often enough can be back coded and treated the same as the apriori

+categories.

+- Worth reviewing when in field to see if any are occurring enough to be added as new categories.
 Avoids lots of time consuming manual back coding later.